system-zero/system-zero/data/docs/la.md

 Comments.
   Single line comments that start with ('#') and end up to the end of the line.

-## Syntax and Semantics

-  First the established C way, with some differences explained inline:

 ```js
   var v;
   # or
   var c